-2. 3.
-2 Mesh openings
+2.3.3 Mesh openings

-- Past surveys generally used mesh openings of about 0.3 mm.
-Reasons for this choice include ability to filter amount of seawater, suitability for sea conditions and plankton abundance.
-Nets with mesh openings of 0.2 mm or 0.1 mm have also been used. - Two kinds of Neuston nets with the same design but with different mesh openings, 0.35 mm and 0.1 mm, were employed in CMSM2018.
+• In general, pastsurveys generally used mesh openings of about 0.3 mm.
+Reasons for this choice include the ability to filter large amounts of seawater, suitability for sea conditions and plankton abundance.
+Nets with mesh openings of 0.20 mm or 0.10 mm have also been used.

+- Two Neuston nets with the same design but with different mesh openings, 0.35 mm and 0.1 mm, were employed in the pilot projects.
 Both nets were towed simultaneously.
-There was no significant difference in the quantity of particles > 1 mm in size.
-However, for particles < 1 mm, the quantity of particles collected with a net with mesh openings of 0.10 mm was about four times larger compared to those collected with a net with 0.35 mm mesh openings (Table 2-1). - Microplastic particles which are similar in size to the mesh openings may be under-sampled if their shortest length is smaller than the mesh openings.
-Additionally, a significant decrease in precision was observed in ILC2017 on microplastic analysis for particles less than 1 mm in maximum Feret's diameter.
-Given these, it is advisable to measure and report particles <1 mm separately from particles 1 mm 5 mm. - For the purpose of comparing floating microplastic pollution of various sea areas, or from a broader, global perspective, the use of the most common mesh opening (0.3 mm) is considered desirable. - On the other hand, monitoring using a net with finer mesh openings would be useful because data on smaller particles are essential for elucidating the behavior of microplastics in the ocean as well as the effect of uptake of by organisms. - Obtaining data related to smaller mesh openings would be beneficial to obtaining information (providing a coefficient to convert between sizes) on smaller particles, although this can be influenced by sampling location, size distribution and the accuracy of analysis of smaller particles.
+There was no significant difference in the number of particles > 1 mm in size.
+However, for particles < 1 mm, the number of particles collected with a net with mesh openings of 0.10 mm was about four times larger compared to those collected with a net with 0.35 mm mesh openings (Table 2-4). - Many sticky fish eggs were observed surface waters when the nets were towed to study differences between mesh openings.
+Nets with 0.1 mm mesh openings were clogged with the fish eggs.
+Therefore, this may have attributed to the collection of fewer particles by nets with 0.1 mm mesh openings. - Additionally, a significant decrease in precision was observed in ILC on microplastic analysis for particles less than 1 mm in maximum Feret's diameter.

+- For the purpose of comparing floating microplastic pollution of various sea areas, or from a broader, global perspective, the use of the most common mesh opening (0.3 mm) is considered desirable. - On the other hand, monitoring using a net with finer mesh openings would be useful because data on smaller particles are essential for elucidating the behavior of microplastics in the ocean as well as the effect of uptake of by organisms. - Obtaining data related to smaller mesh openings would be beneficial to obtaining information (providing a coefficient to convert between sizes) on smaller particles, although this can be influenced by sampling location, size distribution and the accuracy of analysis of smaller particles. - When clogging of the net is inevitable, it is necessary to take measures such as shortening the tow duration accompanied with repeated sampling to obtain the appropriate tow duration or tow distance (see Section 2.4.1), and appropriate pretreatment to digest a large amount of organic matter in the samples before analyses (see Section 3.2.1). - Microplastics which are similar in size to the mesh openings may be under-sampled if their shortest length is smaller than the mesh openings.
+It is advisable to measure and report particles <1 mm separately from particles 1 mm - 5 mm.